Macedonian Ruins

 "The Lord did not set His love on you nor choose you because you were more in number than any of the peoples, for you were the fewest of all peoples" Deuteronomy 7:7

-Because God's contract with the descendants of Israel is an everlasting, exclusive, contract He cannot make a similar contract with the Gentiles.
+Because God's contract with the descendants of Israel is an everlasting, exclusive contract, He cannot make a similar contract with the Gentiles.
 For that reason, and because of Israel's temporary breach of contract, there exists a time-limited, open invitation, a new covenant, for the Gentiles to participate in His salvation offering.
 This is open to whoever, of their free will, accepts the invitation.

 End Times Gatherings

 Some have suggested that this is the rapture.
-If that were so then why would Paul tell the Thessalonians, and us, that the rapture is for the “dead” and “those who are alive and remain” who are “in Christ.”
+If that were so, then why would Paul tell the Thessalonians and us that the rapture is for the “dead” and “those who are alive and remain” who are “in Christ.”

 The confusion leaves when we understand Daniel’s prophesy.